robbelouwet/masterthesis-forkskinny/reports/first_semester/week2.md

 ### Monday

 Migrated the github repo into the KUL gitlab repo I was provided from my faculty and invited Elena and Amit.
-Fixed up the structure of this repository, was struggling with getting the git submodules right.
+Fixed up the structure of this repository, was struggling with getting the git submodules C0.
 Cloning with `--recurse-submodules` now clones the external repos as well.

 # Wednesday